Find Trade Colleges

 $59,470 Median Salary

-Types of Degrees Diver, Professional & Instructor Majors Are Getting
+Types of Degrees Diver, Professional and Instructor Majors Are Getting

-The following table lists how many diver, professional and instructor graduations there were in 2020-2021 for each degree level.
+The following table lists how many diver, professional & instructor graduations there were in 2021-2022 for each degree level.

 Education Level Number of Grads

-What Diver, Professional & Instructor Majors Need to Know
+What Diver, Professional and Instructor Majors Need to Know

-People with careers related to diver, professional and instructor were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, diver, professional and instructor majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Diver, Professional and Instructor Majors